Dialog Semi reviews guidance as Chinese holiday boosts third quarter sales

-FRANKFURT Dialog Semiconductor (DLGS.DE), the maker of chips used in Apple and Samsung Electronics' smartphones, said it was reviewing its full-year guidance after a Chinese holiday helped bolster third-quarter sales.
+FRANKFURT (Reuters) - Dialog Semiconductor (DLGS.DE), the maker of chips used in Apple and Samsung Electronics' smartphones, said it was reviewing its full-year guidance after a Chinese holiday helped bolster third-quarter sales.

 Sales for the three months through September came to around $345 million, Dialog said late on Wednesday, up 40 percent from the second quarter and almost 5 percent above the year-earlier level, as orders for mobile chips were brought forward due to China's National Day holiday.